Policy adopted December 2010

-Ministerial roads are roads, vested with the Minister for Climate Change and the Environment under Part 11 of the NPW Act, which traverse a park but are not reserved as part of the park.
+Ministerial roads are roads, vested with the Minister under Part 11 of the NPW Act, which traverse a park but are not reserved as part of the park.
 However, Ministerial roads are treated as part of the park under the NPW Regulation and this policy.

 Oversnow vehicle means a vehicle specifically designed to be driven over snow and/or capable of driving over snow.

-Private landing of aircraft means landing of aircraft that are not NPWS aircraft, aircraft on contract to OEH, or aircraft of a government agency engaged in authorised activities (such as search and rescue).
+Private landing of aircraft means landing of aircraft that are not NPWS aircraft, aircraft on contract to NPWS, or aircraft of a government agency engaged in authorised activities (such as search and rescue).

 Public access system comprises park roads, public roads, Ministerial roads and other infrastructure designed for vehicles (such as designated parking areas, aircraft runways and boat ramps).

 Public roads are not part of the park and are designated as public roads under the Roads Act 1993, or under other legislation for the purpose of the Roads Act.